Makio64/Template-Modules/README.md

 - How to stop the server? crtl+c in the terminal
 - How to change the image compression? edit gulp/optimize.js
 - How to change the port of the server? edit gulp/browser-sync.js
 - Why no bower/napa?
-They are great but on big lib(three/pixi) they load too much useless files, also not push the current lib can be bad if you want to edit them ( like the depth-sorter in threejs ).
+They are great but on big lib(three/pixi) they install too much stuffs.
+Also not push the lib can be bad if you want to edit them ( like the depth-sorter in threejs ).

 ### This template use